Suspence1127/mybots/README.md

-# Assignment 5
+# Assignment 6
 # Spencer Rothfleisch

-In this assignment, I created a 2 legged robot, with each leg having an upper and lower leg.

-The robot is trained to walk (or jump) up a set of staircases, it can chose to go forwards or backwards.

-The fitness function detects how far up the stairs the robot reaches by finding the final height of the robot.
+In this assignment, I created a snake with a with a random number of randomly shaped links with random sensor placement along the chain, and the snake also has links with and without sensors colored as green and blue, respectively.

+Each time "button.py" is ran, a randomized snake is created and simulated.
+This specific program finds a random number between 3 and 15 to determin the length of the snake, and then each link has a 50% chance of having a sensor.
+Each sensor is connected to every motor for a full neural network.